 - Secondary school: Compulsory for children between 15 and 18, forming both vocational and general high schools.

-Most expats choose to place their children in private or international schools as the curriculum tends to follow either UK or US schooling.
+Most expats in Turkey choose to place their children in private or international schools as the curriculum tends to follow either UK or US schooling.
 Public schooling in Turkey is presented in Turkish which may be a struggle for expat learners.

 Luckily, in most private schools in Turkey they offer Turkish as a subject to prepare learners to communicate with locals in daily life.